 The Credit Agreement provides that the Corporation must not pay dividends if its net total debt-to-EBITDA ratio exceeds 5.0x.
-In addition, the 2018 Indenture and the 2020 Indenture contain restrictions on the Corporation's ability to make certain payments, including dividends, in circumstances where: (i) the Corporation is in default under the indenture or the making of such payment would result in a default; (ii) the Corporation is not meeting the fixed charge coverage ratio under the indenture of at least 2.0:1 for the most recent four fiscal quarters; or (iii) there is insufficient room for such payment within a builder basket included in the indenture.
+In addition, the 1.5 Lien Notes Indenture and Second Lien Notes Indenture contain restrictions on the Corporation's ability to make certain payments, including dividends, in circumstances where: (i) the Corporation is in default under the indenture or the making of such payment would result in a default; (ii) the Corporation is not meeting the fixed charge coverage ratio under the indenture of at least 2.0:1 for the most recent four fiscal quarters; or (iii) there is insufficient room for such payment within the applicable builder basket included in the indenture (provided, however, that the 1.5 Lien Notes Indenture has a further limitation that restricts reliance on its builder basket to make a restricted payment until after December 18, 2021).
 These limitations on restricted payments are tempered by the existence of a number of exceptions to the general prohibition, including a basket allowing for restricted payments to be made in an aggregate amount of up to US\$20.0 million.
-As at December 31, 2019, such basket was not utilized.
+As at December 31, 2020, such baskets were not utilized.